ChristianHolm1/unders-gelsesmetode_projekt/README.md

 #1.
 Start a virtual machine.
 (This step can take up to 5 minutes, if it's stuck, refere to troubleshooting)
 vagrant up

 #2.
-Run the benchmark tests inside the VM using .NET.
+Run the benchmark tests inside the VM using .NET. (password: vagrant)
 vagrant ssh -c "cd code && dotnet run -c Release"

 #3.
 Shut the VM down when done.